- Stock: In Stock

 What's in the Box

-- Creality Falcon2 Pro S machine body (principal part)
+- Creality Falcon2 Pro S 22W laser engraving machine (principal part)

 - 22 W laser module